public-data-and-ai-csm/Public-DataAI-Assets/docs/WatsonGeneral.md

 The [Jupyter Python](https://jupyter.org/) environment is the one that I am most familiar with.
 The experience in Watson Studio is comparable to what you get when running on your own local machine.
 You can share and collaborate on your work with other team members, and you have the ability to easily develop your Python code and access a wide variety of IBM Cloud resources, from Watson services, to IBM Cloud data storage solutions, to various database services on the IBM Cloud.

 ### References for Further Reading
-- [Watson Studio Landing Page]() - our landing page with Watson Studio specific links to more general information, best practices, and technical details about the service.
+- [Watson Studio Landing Page](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Studio.html) - our landing page with Watson Studio specific links to more general information, best practices, and technical details about the service.
+- [Watson Studio and Watson Knowledge Catalog Documentation](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/overview-ws.html) - an ordered set of links to materials to help you get started with Watson Studio.

 ---
 # Common Use Cases